-Document to be Submitted [Document Number] Remarks Documents to be sul bmitted by all applicants Application Form (for submission) [1] Print out and submit after finalizing your online application.
+Document to be Submitted [Document Number] Remarks Documents to be su bmitted by all applicants Application Form (for submission) [1] Print out and submit after finalizing your online application.
 Statement of Reason for Applying (in Japanese) [2] Use the form designated by the University.
-Original transcript from previously graduate school [3] Submit original transcripts.
-If you cannot submit original transcripts, please submit transcripts that have been notarized by an embassy or other public institutions.
-Original certificate of (expected) completion from previously attended graduate school, or a notarized document certifying (expected) completion [4] Both of the entrance and (expected) completion dates must be listed.
+Original transcript from previously graduate school [3] Original certificate of (expected) completion from previously attended graduate school, or a notarized document certifying (expected) completion [4] Both of the entrance and (expected) completion dates must be listed.
 If the above information is listed on the Application Document 3, this certificate does not need to be submitted.
 Submit an original certificate of (expected) completion.
 If you cannot submit an original certificate, please submit a certificate of (expected) completion that has been notarized by an embassy or other public institutions.
 Research Plan (in Japanese) [5] About 1,000 words in length.
-Use the form designated by the University. ★Must be hand-written by the applicant.
-Copy of Residence Card or Passport (11) For a residence card, submit a copy showing both sides.
+Use the form designated by the University.

+Copy of Residence Card or Passport (1) For a residence card, submit a copy showing both sides.
 For a passport, submit a copy of pages showing your name, date of birth, photograph, expiration date, residence status, and the most recent period of stay.
 Two Photographs Affix a photograph taken within the last 3 months to the application form (for submission) and to the statement of reason for applying.
 Your photographs should not be retouched or edited.
 (The photograph affixed to your application form will be used on the student ID issued after enrollment, should you be admitted.)
-Applicants who are eligible under qualification (1), (4) and (5) above Certification for Japanese Language Proficiency [10] In case of Japanese Language Proficiency Test (JLPT) The original of 'Test Result' or 'Certificate of Result and Score' certificating that you have passed Level N1 (Level 1 of Former Test). ★ Be sure to submit the original.
+Applicants who are eligible under qualification (1), (4) and (5) above Certification for Japanese Language Proficiency (10) In case of Japanese Language Proficiency Test (JLPT) The original of 'Test Result' or 'Certificate of Result and Score' certificating that you have passed Level N1 (Level 1 of Former Test). ★ Be sure to submit the original.
 In case of Examination for Japanese University Admission (EJU) The Online Certificate 'Score Confirmation Report' certificating that you have acquired 270 or higher points (including the writing score) in Japanese language as a Foreign Language.
 Please print out the certificate on A4 paper.